wasied/42-slot-watcher/README.md

     Otherwise, please follow [**this tutorial**](https://phoenixnap.com/kb/install-homebrew-on-mac) that will learn you to install homebrew step-by-step.
 2. Run ``brew update`` to make sure Homebrew is up-to-date.
 3. Run ``brew install node`` to install NodeJS & npm.
+4. Open a new terminal in order to have the PATH correctly updated.
 4. Run ``npm --v`` and ``node -v`` to make sure the installation was successfull.

 ---